01-edu/public/subjects/ordinal/README.md

 ### Instructions

-Complete the function "num_to_ordinal" that receives a cardinal number and returns its ordinal number.
+Complete the function `num_to_ordinal`.
+It returns the ordinal number for a given cardinal number.

 ### Expected functions